DIGITAL GEORGIA CIRCUIT

 Photography Definition above can have landscapes, geologic formations, weather phenomena, and extant organisms as the primary subject matter.
 This includes images taken with subjects in controlled conditions, such as zoos, game farms, botanical gardens, aquariums and any enclosure where the subjects are totally dependent on man for food.

-6. PSA Definition of Photojournalism Photography - for all sections recognized by the PSA Photojournalism Division.
+8. PSA Definition of Photojournalism Photography - OPEN for all sections recognized by the PSA Photojournalism Division.

 Photojournalism entries shall consist of images or sequences of images with informative content and emotional impact, including human interest, documentary and spot news.
 The journalistic value of the image shall receive priority over pictorial quality.
 In the interest of credibility, images that misrepresent the truth and model or staged set-ups are not permitted.
 Techniques that add to, relocate, replace or remove any element of the original image, except by cropping, are not permitted.
 Techniques that enhance the presentation of the image, without changing the photojournalism content, are permitted.
 All adjustments must appear natural.
 Color images can be converted to greyscale monochrome.